LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/02-datadog-agent.md

 * Install the agent in your cluster: <br/>
 `kubectl apply -f assets/02-datadog-agent`{{execute}}

-Verify your `DaemonsetSet` is deployed, and you have the expected `DESIRED/CURRENT/READY/UP-TO-DATE/AVALAIBLE` replica count of 2, indicating our agent deployment is healthy.
+Verify the `DaemonsetSet` is deployed, and you have the expected replica count of 2.

 <details>
 <summary>Hint</summary>